onewelcome/identity-cloud-documentation/docs/self-styling/configuration-page.md

 ![ERS1](./images/ers1.png)

-- During synchronization the external resources (html/css/images) are fetched from the selected Git repository and stored on the server.
+- During synchronization, the external resources (HTML/CSS/images) are fetched from the selected Git repository and stored on the server.
-- After synchronization the templates have been uploaded and can be tested, for example by loading the login page.
+- After synchronization, the templates are uploaded to your environment.
+You can now start testing the templates, for example, by loading the login page.

 !!!important
-    On the production environment changes in the templates will only be visible after restarting CIM.
+    Changes in the templates will only be visible on the production environment after clearing the CIM cache (or restarting the application).
 Please ask your contact within Onegini.